euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 GPUs and Xeon Phi
 -----------------

-Figure :ref:`gpusa` compares the integration speed of the LUT and CSR implementation on many-core devices.
+Figure :ref:`gpusa` compares the integration speed of the LUT and CSR implementation on two GPUs.
-The CSR implementation, thanks to the multiple collaborative parallel reductions, runs much faster on all the GPUs used, compared to the LUT one.
+The CSR implementation, thanks to the multiple collaborative parallel reductions, runs much faster on all the devices used, compared to the LUT one.
 Another benefit of the CSR implementation when it comes to GPUs is its lower memory usage.
 The ATI GPU used in this study features only 1 GB of memory usable by OpenCL, limiting the processable size of the system.
 This is the reason the benchmarks stop before reaching the largest image size.